-Students will be assessed by various means.
-These may include (but are not limited to) written examinations, in class tests, essays, reports, practical exercises, presentations, research, assessed tutorials.
+Students will be assessed by various means, including written examinations, in class tests, essays, reports, practical exercises, presentations, assessed tutorials and computer assignments.
 Some modules will be continually assessed and others may have an end of year examination.
-The following values demonstrate approximate contributions of examinations and continuous assessment for each year of study:

 Our chemistry and analytical laboratories are of a standard you would expect to find in industry.
 If you choose to study one of our courses, you will make full use of the George Knox laboratories and gain hands-on experience using extensive analytical equipment.
 This will allow you to develop a portfolio of highly desirable practical skills that you can add to your CV.
 In particular, when using the more specialised equipment and facilities, you will find yourself working in groups of up to just four or five students.